Advanced Threat Modeling Techniques: Building Resilient Systems

 Advanced threat modeling is a strategic capability.
 It enables teams to design systems that fail safely and predictably.

-The most resilient systems are built by teams that understand not just vulnerabilities, but adversaries.
+The most resilient systems are built by teams that understand not just vulnerabilities, but adversaries β and continuously validate assumptions through monitoring, logging, and observability practices.